cortonemo/narequenta/en-us/Rules/core_rules_v0.9.7.md

-# 📜 Nárëquenta Core Rules v0.9.64
+# 📜 Nárëquenta Core Rules v0.9.7 (Steel & Splinters)

 ## 1. What This Game Is 🧭